leaningtech/labs/src/content/docs/cheerpj2/03-getting-started/01-Getting-Started.md

 This page will help you getting started with CheerpJ and converting your first Java application to JavaScript in no time.

 To start, make sure to download the latest available version of CheerpJ [here](https://leaningtech.com/download-cheerpj/).
-Decompress the Cheerpj 2.3 archive anywhere, for example in `~/cheerpj_2.3` or `/Applications/cheerpj_2.3/`.
+Decompress the CheerpJ 2.3 archive anywhere, for example in `~/cheerpj_2.3` or `/Applications/cheerpj_2.3/`.

 **Important:** Converting an applet is documented at the bottom of this page.